Cathal Muckian

-Cathal Muckian (born 30 November 1951 in Dundalk), a native of Dundalk, County Louth; had a career in League of Ireland football during the 1970s and early 80s.
+Cathal Muckian (born 30 November 1951) was an Irish footballer who played League of Ireland football during the 1970s and early 80s.
 Muckian played for five clubs, notably Drogheda United and Dundalk FC.
 In 1978, he was called into the Republic of Ireland national team by John Giles for an international friendly against Poland and won his first and only full international cap.

-In 1980/81 season he played for Shamrock Rovers F.C. and Shelbourne F.C.
-The following season, he turned out for Athlone Town F.C.